 Freetown - Survivor clinic

-The survivor clinic in Freetown has been running since February 2015, providing primary healthcare and mental health support, with currently around 140 consultations per month.
-MSF also runs community sensitisation and stigma reduction activities.
+Survivor clinic The survivor clinic in Freetown has been running since February 2015, providing primary healthcare and mental health support, with currently around 140 consultations per month.
+MSF also runs community sensitization and stigma reduction activities.

 Magburaka - Survivor clinic